GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 as our label, with placement determined by the distance along track.
 We choose to place labels every 1500 km.
-To do this we need to pull out those records whose distances are multiples of 1500 km and create a “fixed points” file that can be used to place labels and specify the labels.
+To do this we need to pull out those records whose distances are multiples of 1500 km and create a "fixed points" file that can be used to place labels and specify the labels.
 This is done with **awk**.

 The output is presented as Figure [fig:GMT\ :sub:`A`\ pp\ :sub:`O8`].